erizov/Professor/semester_5/lecture_27_hyperparameter_optimization/bayesian_optimization/README.md

 ### Application

 5. Can you implement Bayesian Optimization from memory without looking at the code?
-6. What real-world problem could you solve using Bayesian Optimization?
+6. What real-world problem could you tackle using Bayesian Optimization?

 ### Debugging

 7. What are the most common mistakes when implementing Bayesian Optimization?
 8. How would you test your Bayesian Optimization deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this strategy!

 ## ATechniqueVisualization